dreuxfl/T-POO-700/README.md

 > NoSQL injection is a type of injection attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 NoSQL injection attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a NoSQL database.
 In this attack, the attacker-supplied operating system commands are usually executed with the privileges of the vulnerable application.
 NoSQL injection attacks are possible largely due to insufficient input validation.

-We are using `Postgres` as ou database, so we are not vulnerable to `NoSQL` injections.
+We are using `Postgres` as our database, so we are not vulnerable to `NoSQL` injections.

 ### Accessible configuration files